pfederi/fitbit-sup/README.md

 ## Updates
 ### Release 1.2.4
+Smaller font size because the time was cut off when training lasted more than one hour Updated to SDK 3.1.2
+Updated lodash to 4.17.13 (Known high severity security vulnerability in older Version)

+### Release 1.2.4
 Fixed an issue on the summary screen.
 The average speed and the max speed didn't had any numbers.

 ### Release 1.2.3